bandprotocol/bandchain-docs-archived/docs/joining-testnet/join-as-a-testnet-validator.md

 # How to Join as a Validator

 In this section, we'll explain the requirements and basics for running your own BandChain testnet#6 validator node and syncing from the starting block.
-If you want to join using State Sync or Quick Sync, please follow next documents.
+If you want to join using State Sync, please follow next documents.

 ## Step 1: Set Up Validator Node